23 July 2023 | Written by Richard A Crofts, Director

 Helping local businesses to grow and pay less tax | Small enough to care

 How we use Xero to manage our own business - useful tips

-Here at Taxwise HQ, we work with clients who use a variety of software platforms, but for our own business financials, we chose Xero.
-Rather than just listing generic tips sourced from the internet, I thought it would be more useful to share with you how we use Xero here and the tips and tools that we have come across since switching to the cloud 3 years ago.
+Here at Taxwise Accounting, we work with clients who use a variety of software platforms, but for our own business financials, we chose Xero.
+Rather than just listing generic tips sourced from the internet, I thought it would be more useful to share with you how we use Xero here and the tips and tools that we have come across since switching to the cloud many years ago.
 It is fair to say, some of the automation is nothing short of ground-breaking!